Civil War Battlegrounds with Brand USA

-Week Five of Brand USA’s brings us to District of Columbia, Virginia, Maryland and Pennsylvania on a history-buffs perfect itinerary!
+Week five of Brand USA’s Road Trips brings us to District of Columbia, Virginia, Maryland and Pennsylvania on a history-buffs perfect itinerary!

 After Richmond, take a break from Civil War history to explore the beauty of the Blue Ridge Mountains and Shenandoah National Park.
 Visit the Maggie L. Walker National Historic Site to learn about civil rights activist Maggie L. Walker, the first African-American woman to charter a bank in the USA.
 Then, travel to Harpers Ferry National Historical Park, site of the famous abolitionist uprising of 1859 led by John Brown.